OpenSlides/openslides-backend/docs/presenters/get_user_editable.md

 ```
 {
   user_id: Id: {
+    field: str: (
-    editable: boolean // true if user can be updated or deleted
+      editable: boolean // true if user can be updated or deleted,
       message?: string // error message if an exception was caught
+    ),
+    ...
   },
   ...
 }